circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For convenience,
 CircleCI maintains several Docker images.
-These images are extensions of official Docker images and include tools that are especially useful for CI/CD.
+These images are extensions of official Docker images and include tools especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).
 The source code for these images is [available on GitHub](https://github.com/circleci/circleci-images).
 Dockerfiles for these images are also [available on GitHub](https://github.com/circleci-public/circleci-dockerfiles).